-Load Center Interface Limits (MW) Potential year of voltage instability Critical Contingencies (Under G-1) Dallas 18,890 2022 Trinidad to Tricorner/Watermill Houston 8,827 2024 Roan to Kuykendahl & Singleton to Tomball, Fayette to Zenith, Hillje to W.A.
-Parish, or South Texas to Dow San Antonio 3,033 2028 Hill Country to Marion & Skyline to Marion Austin 3,839 2028 Elm Creek to South Texas Valley al future generation in the region will only stead, previous interface limit was imposed at
+Load Center Interface Limits (MW) Potential year of voltage instability Critical Contingencies (Under G-1) Dallas 18,890 2022 Trinidad to Tri Corner/Watermill Houston 8,827 2024 Roan to Kuykendahl & Singleton to Tomball, Fayette to Zenith, Hillje to W.A.
+Parish, or South Texas to Dow San Antonio 3,033 2028 Hill Country to Marion & Skyline to Marion Austin 3,839 2028 Elm Creek to South Texas Valley Not tested because incremental future generation in the region will only improve the system stability.
+Instead, previous interface limit was imposed at 2,512 MW